WipadaChan/project/README.md

 8. Then set the column name by the vector that create in step 6.
 9. Label the activity by merge the activityID from activity_labels.txt with our dataset.
 10. Use aggregate function to calculate the average value of each measurment item by subjectID and activity.
-11. Sice I can done step 10 one by one and we have 79 items, so I loop them and merge them into one datafram.
+11. Sice I can done step 10 one by one and we have 79 items, so I loop them and merge them into one data frame.
-12. At the end we will get finalDataset as a data frame where it will be write to a text file name "sensor_avg_by_act_sub.txt".
+12. At the end we will get "finalDataset" as a data frame where it will be write to a text file name "sensor_avg_by_act_sub.txt".

 Enjoy and Have a nice time. :)